somemorewater/Somemorewater/README.md

 [![GitHub Streak](https://streak-stats.demolab.com?user=somemorewater&theme=cobalt&fire=EB5454)](https://git.io/streak-stats)

 ## What I Do
-- Frontend-focused web developer
+- Backend-focused web developer
 - Full-stack when the project demands it
 - I like simple systems that scale cleanly

 ## Tech I Use
 - JavaScript (main weapon)
-- React for UI
+- Express
 - Node.js for backend logic
-- HTML, CSS, Bootstrap for structure and speed
+- HTML, CSS, Bootstrap and Tailwind for structure and speed

 ## What I’m Working On
 - Real-world web projects